LCRoysterproject/oysterproject/index.md

 [Salinities and temperature plots](http://rpubs.com/melimore86/allsalplots) are available for all nine site locations.

-[Discrete lab results](http://rpubs.com/melimore86/alllabresults) ,processed by Lakewatch UF, are available for Sites 1 through 6 for the year 2017.
+[Discrete lab results](http://rpubs.com/melimore86/alllabresults) ,processed by Lakewatch UF, are available for Sites 1 through 6, for 2017.

 Site data can be compared in the [Shiny App](https://oysterprojectck.shinyapps.io/mels-shiny/).